DatCodeMania/TomplayBot/README.md

 # TomplayBot

-This is a WIP project that automates the creation of accounts with a free trial on https://tomplay.com
+This is a WIP POC project that automates the creation of accounts with a free trial on https://tomplay.com

 ## Currently functioning
 - Dynamic input system for credit card credentials